emrecanduran/Databricks-Big-Data-For-Marketing-E-Commerce/README.md

 Gradient Boosting Classifier

-Additionally, Hypothesis testing by using Chi-square is applied to the features.
+Additionally, Hypothesis testing by using Chi-square is applied to the features to understand their importance for our dependent column.

-The models will be trained to predict the probability of customer reorders based on the available features.
-Finally, we will evaluate the models' performance and draw meaningful conclusions to guide Hunter's E-grocery in optimizing its marketing campaigns.
+The models are trained to predict the probability of customer reorders based on the available features.
+Finally, the model's performance will be evaluated, and draw meaningful conclusions to guide Hunter's E-grocery in optimizing its marketing campaigns.
-By following this approach, we aim to provide valuable insights into customer reorder behavior and enable Hunter's E-grocery to make data-driven decisions, enhancing customer satisfaction and driving business growth.
+Following this approach is aimed to provide valuable insights into customer reorder behavior and enable Hunter's E-grocery to make data-driven decisions, enhancing customer satisfaction and driving business growth.

 ## Usage